-SPAN 222 Advanced Spanish Conversation and Composition

-Oral and written communication with special emphasis on content and composition theory.
+SPAN 222 Advanced Spanish Composition Oral and written communication with special emphasis on content and composition theory.
 Course provides extensive practice in academic writing together with thorough analysis of various types of writing.
-Prerequisite: SPAN 211 or equivalent (Offered every year)
+(Offered every fall and spring) Prerequisite: SPAN 211 or equivalent

-SPAN 228 Latino Literature in the United States A survey of the literature produced by the major Hispanic groups in the United States.
-The main groups considered are the Puerto Ricans, Cuban-Americans, and the Chicanos.
+SPAN 228 Latino/a Literature in the United States Surveys the literature produced by the major Hispanic groups in the United States.
+Groups considered are Chicanos, Cuban-Americans, Dominican-Americans, Puerto Ricans, and Chicanos.
 The genres to be studied are: poetry, short story, novel, and theater.
-Special emphasis will be given to the literary and cultural trends represented by the major authors.
+Special emphasis is given to the literary and cultural trends represented by the major authors.
 Prerequisite: SPAN 211 or equivalent